President's 2019 1st Quarter Report

 Some of the new members of congress include Daniel Crenshaw (D-2), Van Taylor (D-3), Lance Gooden (D-5), Ronald Wright (D-6), Lizzie Pannill-Fletcher (D-7), Veronica Escobar (D-16), Chip Roy (D-21), Michael Cloud (D-27), Sylvia Garcia (D-29), and Colin Allred (D-32).
 We were able to meet most of the staff and also with Gooden, Fletcher, Cloud, and Allred in person.

 We are headed in the right direction, keep it up Texas!
 It takes a team effort to educate and persist.
 We cannot stand idlily by while proposals are made about our futures and we are not in the conversation.

 One way we are in the conversation is the LCPF.
 Remember, we support those that support letter carrier issues.
 Period!
 Another, getting active in your branch.
 What does that mean?
 Glad you asked.
 Going to your branch meeting is a great start.
 You can learn what is happening not only in your local but, nationally as well.
 The NALC app is a great tool with updated information brought to your device.
 And we love our devices, don’t we?
 The Postal Record is filled with articles touching on everything.
 Get registered to vote if you have not already.
 Exercise your right to vote, because if you don’t, your silence will permit people to make decisions for our communities.

-Hopefully y’all have made plans to join the State Association in lobbying our members of congress in Washington, DC from February 25-28, 2019.
-We will have Letter Carrier Congressional Liaisons (LCCLs) from across the state meet with all of our representatives to benefit all letter carriers and our community.
+Hopefully y’all have made plans to join the Texas State Convention in Denton, TX from June 26-28, 2019. benefit all letter carriers and our community.

 Thank You and God Bless,